PiRogueToolSuite/colander-data-converter/docs/data_types/entity.rst

 An actor represents an individual or group involved in an event, activity, or system.

 .. datatemplate:json:: ../../colander_data_converter/data/actor_types.json
-   :template: ../data_types/type.tmpl
+   :template: type.tmpl

 Artifacts
 ---------
 An artifact represents a file or data object, such as a document, image, or binary, within the system.

 .. datatemplate:json:: ../../colander_data_converter/data/artifact_types.json
-   :template: ../data_types/type.tmpl
+   :template: type.tmpl

 Data Fragments
 --------------
 A data fragment represents a fragment of data, such as a code snippet, text, or other content.

 .. datatemplate:json:: ../../colander_data_converter/data/data_fragment_types.json
-   :template: ../data_types/type.tmpl
+   :template: type.tmpl

 Detection Rules
 ---------------
 A detection rule represents a rule used for detecting specific content or logic related to observables.

 .. datatemplate:json:: ../../colander_data_converter/data/detection_rule_types.json
-   :template: ../data_types/type.tmpl
+   :template: type.tmpl

 Devices
 -------
 A device represents a physical or virtual device in a system.

 .. datatemplate:json:: ../../colander_data_converter/data/device_types.json
-   :template: ../data_types/type.tmpl
+   :template: type.tmpl

 Events
 ------
 An event represents an occurrence or activity observed within a system, such as a detection, alert, or log entry.

 .. datatemplate:json:: ../../colander_data_converter/data/event_types.json
-   :template: ../data_types/type.tmpl
+   :template: type.tmpl

 Observables
 -----------
 Observable represents an entity such as an IP address that can be observed or detected within a system.

 .. datatemplate:json:: ../../colander_data_converter/data/observable_types.json
-   :template: ../data_types/type.tmpl
+   :template: type.tmpl

 Threats
 -------
 A threat represents a potentially malicious entity, such as a malware family, campaign, or adversary.

 .. datatemplate:json:: ../../colander_data_converter/data/threat_types.json
-   :template: ../data_types/type.tmpl
+   :template: type.tmpl